-Elementary school Charter Schools grades 1-8 will participate in a minimum of 200 minutes of physical education each ten days.
-A substantial percentage of students' physical activity can be providedthrough a comprehensive school physical activity program (CSPAP).
-A CSPAP reflects strong coordination and synergy across all of the components: quality physical education as the foundation; physical activity before, during and after school; staff involvement and family and community engagement and the Charter School is committed to providing these opportunities.
+Children and adolescents should participate in at least 60 minutes of physical activity every day.
+A substantial percentage of students' physical activity can be provided through a comprehensive school physical activity program (CSPAP).
+A CSPAP reflects strong coordination and synergy across all of the components: quality physical education as the foundation; physical activity before, during and after school; staff involvement and family and community engagement and the district is committed to providing these opportunities.
 Schools will ensure that these varied physical activity opportunities are in addition to, and not as a substitute for, physical education (addressed in "Physical Education" subsection).
-All schools in the Charter School will be encouraged to participate in Let's Move!
+All schools in the district will be encouraged to participate in Let's Move!
 Active Schools (www.letsmoveschools.org) in order to successfully address all CSPAP areas.

-Physical activity during the school day (including but not limited to recess, classroom physical activity breaks or physical education) will not be withheld as punishment for any reason The Charter School will provide teachers and other school staff with a list of ideas for alternative ways to discipline students.
+Physical activity during the school day (including but not limited to recess, classroom physical activity breaks or physical education) will not be withheld as punishment for any reason The district will provide teachers and other school staff with a list of ideas for alternative ways to discipline students.

-To the extent practicable, the Charter School will ensure that its grounds and facilities are safe and that equipment is available to students to be active.
-The Charter School will conduct necessary inspections and repairs.
+To the extent practicable, the District will ensure that its grounds and facilities are safe and that equipment is available to students to be active.
+The District will conduct necessary inspections and repairs.

-The Charter School will work with schools to ensure that inventories of physical activity supplies and equipment are known and, when necessary, will work with community partners to ensure sufficient quantities of equipment are available to encourage physical activity for as many students as possible.
+The District will work with schools to ensure that inventories of physical activity supplies and equipment are known and, when necessary, will work with community partners to ensure sufficient quantities of equipment are available to encourage physical activity for as many students as possible.